rust-lang/rust/src/doc/trpl/guessing-game.md

 }
 ```

-The first thing we changed was to `use std::rand`, as the docs
+The first thing we changed was to tell rust that we were using an
-explained.
-We then added in a `let` expression to create a variable binding
+external crate with `extern crate rand`.
+We then added in a `let`
+expression to create a variable binding named `secret_number`, and we
-named `secret_number`, and we printed out its result.
+printed out its result.

 Also, you may wonder why we are using `%` on the result of `rand::random()`.
 This operator is called *modulo*, and it returns the remainder of a division.